Ko11e/Bogardens-blacksmith/README.md

 ## Technologies

-- HTML
+- HTML <br>
-  - The structure of the Website was developed using HTML as the main language.
+ The structure of the Website was developed using HTML as the main language.
-- CSS
+- CSS <br>
-  - The website's styling was achieved through the use  CSS, which is located in an external file.
+The website's styling was achieved through the use  CSS, which is located in an external file.
 - Gitpod
   - The website was created by using Gitpod.
 - GitHub
   - Source code is hosted on GitHub and delpoyed using Git Pages.